Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Gut / immune support

-Start: route by phenotype: post-viral depletion, immunosenescence, gut barrier, MCAS, or autoimmune pattern.
+Anchor: routed by phenotype — post-viral depletion, immunosenescence, gut barrier, MCAS, or autoimmune pattern.

-Add only if: immune stimulation is appropriate after the inflammation pattern is understood.
+Layer when: immune stimulation fits the inflammation pattern once that pattern is understood.

 Full guide: Immune Protocol